New Iraqi crude meets cool reception in Asia

 Asian refiners are also still evaluating the crude after only receiving the assay containing its technical details a week before it was launched.

-Refineries blend oil to ensure the crude meets their plant specifications, and need to know its technical details, including the level of any impurities that could damage their facilities.
+Refineries blend oil to ensure the crude meets their plant specfications, and need to know its technical details, including the level of any impurities that could damage their facilities.

 Petronas sold 2 million barrels of the crude to Indian refiner Essar Oil at a wide discount of more than $1 a barrel to its official selling price (OSP), set at $6.45 a barrel below the average of Oman/Dubai quotes, trade sources said.